ibm-cloud-docs/FileStorage/ordering-snapshots.md

 8. Check the box to confirm that you read and understood the terms and conditions and click **Place Order**.
 Your snapshot space is provisioned in a few minutes.

-## Ordering Snapshot space from the SLCLI
+## Ordering Snapshot space from the CLI
 {: #ordersnapshotCLI}
 {: cli}